Few-shot News Recommendation via Cross-lingual Transfer: Experiment Evaluation

-\paragraph{Implementation details and evaluation metrics} We implement our method by Pytorch and conduct all the experiments on Linux server with GPUs (Nvidia RTX 3090).
-We use the Adam optimizer.
-The training epochs are set to 20, and the embedding dimension is set to 300, and the batch size is set to 80, and we used AUC, MRR, NDCG@5, NDCG@10 for evaluation.
-In the Adressa -> MIND experiment, the learning rate is set to 3e-4, and $\alpha$ and $\beta$ in loss $L$ is set to 1.
-In the MIND -> Adressa experiment, the learning rate is set to 1e-3, and $\alpha$ and $\beta$ in loss $L$ is set to 0.2.
-We will realise all codes after paper publication.
+\paragraph{\textbf{Implementation details and evaluation metrics}} We implement our model by Pytorch and conduct all the experiments on a Linux server with GPUs (Nvidia RTX 3090).
+We use the Adam optimizer for training.
+The training epochs are set to 20, and the embedding dimension is set to 300, and the batch size is set to 80.
+We use AUC as the main evaluation metric.
+The performance measured by MRR, NDCG@5, NDCG@10 is also reported in the Appendix.
+In the MIND -> Adressa experiment, the learning rate is set to 3e-4.
+In the Adressa -> MIND experiment, the learning rate is set to 1e-4.
+For both settings, we performed grid search in \{0, 0.2, 0.4, 0.6, 0.8, 1.0\} for the hyper-parameter $\alpha$ and $\beta$.
+The best $\alpha$ is set to 1 and $\beta$ is set to 0.2, indicating the necessity of $\alpha$ to align news, and $\beta$ to transfer knowledge and prevent news embedding overfitted to source domain.
+Each experiment is repeated for 5 times and the mean and the standard deviation are reported.